Domestic Violence Lawyer Dakota County MN

 Don’t Delay, Contact Our Dakota County Domestic Violence Lawyer Today

-When you are facing a domestic violence in Dakota County, choose a criminal defense attorney with the experience and dedication to make a difference.
-Call (651) 998-7589 or contact us online to schedule a confidential case evaluation.
+Let's get started today by scheduling your consultation.
+Call our Dakota County domestic violence attorney at (651) 998-7589 now.
 With offices conveniently located in Hastings, Sullivan Law Office stands ready to represent you in your domestic violence case.

 “She's easy to communicate with and gets information back to you in a timely manner.”- Former Client